 B. Possession of any type of dangerous object or hazardous material is not allowed in or around the on-campus housing communities.
 This policy incorporates “toy” weapons, including but not limited to, those that shoot a projectile, such as an air soft gun, paintball gun, BB gun, pellet gun, water gun or a slingshot.
 Also included are knives that have blades longer than 3 inches and/or are not intended for cooking or use as a tool.
 Other prohibited items include, but are not limited to, laser pointers, bows and arrows, axes, spears, machetes, crossbows, crossbow bolts, nunchucks, kendo sticks, and throwing stars.
 Student Housing Services reserves the right to confiscate or require the removal of any item deemed dangerous in a community living environment.

-A guest is defined as a person other than the registered residents of that particular residence hall room/apartment.
-Guests must abide by all Student Housing Services policies and any applicable Community or Roommate Agreements on file with a Student Housing Services staff member.
 All conduct matters concerning a non-resident student of the University can be forwarded to the Office of Judicial Affairs.
-Student Housing Services reserves the right to require any guest(s) who cause a community disruption to immediately leave on-campus housing premises.
+Student Housing Services reserves the right to require any non-resident who causes a community disruption to immediately leave on-campus housing premises.

-A. Host Responsibility: Residents must escort guests at all times while guests are on housing premises and are responsible and accountable for the behavior of their guests.
-Residents are allowed to host guests in their rooms so long as they have the permission of their roommate(s).
-Violating a roommate’s right of entry or hindering a roommate’s ability to study and/or sleep within their room is considered a violation of guest privileges.
+A. Host Responsibility: When hosting “guests” (as defined above) within individual rooms/suites/apartments, the resident hosts(s) will be responsible and accountable for what occurs in their spaces including the behavior of their “guests,” activities of their “guests,” or damages caused by “guests.”
+Residents are allowed to host “guests” in their rooms so long as they have the permission of their roommate(s), and provided that all individuals abide by the special COVID related policies.
+Violating a roommate’s right of entry or hindering a roommate’s ability to study and/or sleep within their room is considered a violation of “guest” privileges.

-C. Cohabitation: Cohabitation is not allowed in the residence halls and apartments.
+C. Cohabitation: Cohabitation: Cohabitation is not allowed in the residence halls and apartments.
 Cohabitation is defined as a person using a room or apartment as if that person were living in the room, but not actually being officially assigned as a resident of that room.
 Examples of this may include, but are not limited to, keeping clothing and other personal belongings in the room, sleeping overnight in the room on a regular basis and using the bathroom and shower facilities as if they were living in that room.
-Residents can be charged a prorated room rate and relevant penalty fees for any illegal guest(s).
+Residents can be charged a prorated room rate and relevant penalty fees for violating this policy.

 D. Subletting: per housing assignment policies and contracts, subletting is strictly prohibited.